 "Freedom from Nicotine" Seminar

-It's normal to be afraid of both failure and success but don't let fear keep you captive in darkness.
+It is normal to be afraid of both failure and success but don't let fear keep you captive and in darkness.
 Knowledge, insight and new skills can reduce or even shed those fears.
-The long forgotten person buried beneath that pile of nicotine "aaah" memories deserves a second chance.
-It's their birthright to again breathe free.
+The long forgotten person buried beneath that pile of nicotine "aaah" memories deserves a second chance ad freedom is their birthright and it's time to come home.

 About the Program

 The program is free and open to all who are dependent upon nicotine regardless of the manner delivered into the bloodstream.
-Smokers, smokeless tobacco users and those hooked on NRT products are invited to bring along that key supporter.
+Smokers, smokeless tobacco users and those hooked on NRT products are invited to join us and bring along that key supporter.

 Click the above picture to see why this 32 year-old new mother was dead 94 days after this picture was taken.

-For more information contact John R. Polito at 849-9721 or firstname.lastname@example.org
+For more information contact John R. Polito at 797-3234 or email me at firstname.lastname@example.org